I created a fun speech therapy fall activity adaptable for any goal and any age.

 Read below to download a free fall activity and then learn how to adapt it for any child!

-I created this simple speech therapy fall activity as a reinforcer for my articulation students, but as the day went on, I realized this simple activity could be adapted for all my students.
+I created this simple speech therapy fall activity as a reinforcer for my articulation students, but as the day went on, I realized this simple activity was appropriate for all my students.

-As I gain more and more experience working with children, I realize that the more functional and simple therapy materials are the, better.
+The more functional and simple therapy materials are the better.
 The complicated, step-by-step, materials aren’t what communication is all about.
 Instead, adapting daily activities/work/experiences to create speech and language learning is the way to go.

-Therefore, this simple fall speech therapy material can be adapted to create the specific speech and language learning opportunity need for your child/client/student.
+Therefore, this simple fall speech therapy material can be adapted to create any specific speech and language learning opportunity for your child/client/student.

-Now, for the creative types with free time, gathering leaves and other fall manipulatives outside is probably the most functional.
+Now, for the creative types with free time, gathering leaves and other fall manipulatives outside is the most functional.
 However, that is not in the cards for me this season.
 So, if you are short on time, this one is for you :)

 Click on the link above to download the pictures.
-Simply print them out and then cut out the leaves.
+Print them out and then cut out the leaves.
 Now, you are ready to go!
-Read below on how you can use this tree and leaves to target many different speech and language goals.
+Read below on how you can use this tree and leaves to target many speech and language goals.

 To work on vocabulary with young children, skip the flashcards.
 Learning while playing is the research proven way to go!

-Below are some vocabulary words you can target while you glue leaves on a tree.
+Below are vocabulary words you can target while you glue leaves on a tree.

 Following directions is a crucial language skill needed for academic and social success.
-It requires a person to know vocabulary, have working memory skills, and adequate attention.
+However, this skill requires a person to know vocabulary, have good working memory skills, and have adequate attention.

-Below are some practice ideas for following directions while making a tree.
+Below are practice ideas for following directions while making a tree.

 Sequential: This direction is multi-step and something has to be done first, second, etc..